Contact Us

 55-minute Individual Therapy Session- $125

-Evaluation- $350 (includes evaluation visit, scoring
+Evaluation (includes evaluation visit, scoring and

 All new clients will begin the process with an initial evaluation to determine the need for therapy and to develop a plan of care.
-Formal reevaluation typically occurs once a year but intervention plans can be modified or updated as needed in between.
+Formal reevaluation typically occurs once a year but intervention plans can be modified or updated, as needed, in between.

 Sensory Processing